-Using the correct form of exercise is important as a successful treatment if you have issues with lower back pain.
+Using the right form of exercise is vital as a successful treatment if you have issues with lower back pain.

 However, how you do it can either improve your symptoms or worsen them.
-Your plan must ensure that the muscles that are keeping your spine balanced and aligned are stable.
+The KEY factor is that your plan must ensure that the muscles that are keeping your spine balanced and aligned are stable.

-Many activities and even some exercises and stretches we use, don’t protect us well.
+Many activities and even some exercises and stretches we use, don’t protect us well enough.
 And some are the reason that we have developed the pain.

 A general rule of thumb is that if your method focuses of your core and keeps your spine in neutral posture, then it’s correct.
 This is a ‘back safe’ practice.

-The ‘Core’ is an often referred to the area of the body that many fitness athletes and trainers address.
+The ‘Core’ is often referred to as the area of the body that many fitness athletes and trainers emphasize

 A healthy spine that is able to function without any discomfort in an active lifestyle relies on a strong and stable core.

 The core refers to the ‘core’ muscles of the body.
 These are the deep muscles of the spine that support the lower back, hips and rest of the entire body.

 Your body has major and minor core muscle groups.
 Major core muscles include erector spinae, longissimus thoracis, rhomboids, splenius, semispinalis, multifidus, rectus abdominus, obliques, transverse abdominis, and the muscles of the pelvic floor.

 Minor core muscle include trapezius, latissimus dorsi, and gluteus muscles.